syncfusion-content/wpf-docs/wpf/Charts/SeriesTypes/Spline.md

 **Cardinal**

 The cardinal spline algorithm ensures that the resulting curve passes through each data point, while also providing a smooth and visually appealing interpolation with continuous derivatives up to a certain order at each point.
-This makes it a popular choice for use in computer graphics and image processing applications.

 The following code illustrates how to set the [`SplineType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.SplineSeries.html#Syncfusion_UI_Xaml_Charts_SplineSeries_SplineType) value as [`Cardinal`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.SplineType.html).